Hala-elmikkawy22/python-exercises/README.md

 - Write items to a file and read from it.
 - Write data to a file, read it, then copy it to another file.
 - Copy a file from a source file to a destination file.
+- counts the number of occurrences of a specific word.

 ## 🎯 Purpose
 - Revise Python fundamentals